jaymig/wxo-agents/context/README.md

 ## Agent Concepts

-Context Supervisor Agent - an agent that has access to a few context variables "employee_id",
+Context Supervisor Agent - an agent that has access to a few context variables:
+   - "employee_id",
-   "employee_first_name",
+   - "employee_first_name",
-   "employee_last_name",
+   - "employee_last_name",
-   "role",
+   - "role",
-   "office_location",
+   - "office_location",
-   "country",
+   - "country",
-   "preferred_language",
+   - "preferred_language",
-   "wxo_user_name"
+   - "wxo_user_name"

 Context Collaborator Agent - an agent that has access to the same context as supervisor as well as a tool to display the context